Anne Baxter: Early life

-At age 10, Baxter attended a Broadway play starring Helen Hayes, and she was so impressed that she declared to her family that she wanted to become an actress.
+At age 10, Baxter attended a Broadway play starring Helen Hayes where she was so impressed she declared to her family she wanted to become an actress.
 By age 13, she had appeared on Broadway in Seen but Not Heard.
 During this period, Baxter learned her acting craft as a student of actress and teacher Maria Ouspenskaya.

-In 1939, she was cast as Katharine Hepburn's younger sister in the play The Philadelphia Story, but Hepburn did not like Baxter's acting style, and Baxter was replaced during the show's pre-Broadway run.
+In 1939, she was cast as Katharine Hepburn's younger sister in the play The Philadelphia Story, Hepburn did not like Baxter's acting style so Baxter was replaced during the show's pre-Broadway run.
 Rather than giving up, she turned to Hollywood.

 Career

 20th Century Fox

 At 16, Baxter screen-tested for the role of Mrs. DeWinter in Rebecca.
-Director Alfred Hitchcock deemed Baxter too young for the role, but she soon secured a seven-year contract with 20th Century Fox.
+Director Alfred Hitchcock deemed Baxter too young for the role, but the screen test brought her offers from MGM and 20th Century Fox.
+She chose to sign a contract with Fox because of their higher salary.
 In 1940, she was loaned to MGM for her first film 20 Mule Team, in which she was billed fourth after Wallace Beery, Leo Carrillo, and Marjorie Rambeau.
 She worked with John Barrymore in her next film The Great Profile (1940) and appeared as the ingénue in the Jack Benny vehicle Charley's Aunt (1941).
 She received star billing in Swamp Water (1941) and The Pied Piper (1942), which was nominated for the Academy Award for Best Picture.

-Baxter was loaned to RKO to appear in director Orson Welles' The Magnificent Ambersons (1942).
+Baxter was loaned to RKO to appear in director Orson Welles's The Magnificent Ambersons (1942).
 She was Tyrone Power's leading lady in Crash Dive (1943), her first Technicolor film.
 In 1943, she played a French maid in a North African hotel (with a French accent) in Billy Wilder's Five Graves to Cairo, a Paramount production.
 She became a popular star in World War II dramas and received top billing in The North Star (1943), The Sullivans (1944), The Eve of St. Mark (1944), and Sunday Dinner for a Soldier (1944), co-starring her future husband John Hodiak.
 Baxter later recalled, "I was getting almost as much mail as Betty Grable.
 I was our boys' idealized girl next door."

-She was loaned to United Artists for the leading role in the film noir Guest in the House (1944), and appeared in A Royal Scandal (1945), with Tallulah Bankhead and Charles Coburn; Smoky (1946), with Fred MacMurray; Angel on My Shoulder (1946), with Paul Muni and Claude Rains.
+She was loaned to United Artists for the leading role in the film noir Guest in the House (1944), and appeared in A Royal Scandal (1945), with Tallulah Bankhead and Charles Coburn; Smoky (1946), with Fred MacMurray; and Angel on My Shoulder (1946), with Paul Muni and Claude Rains.